snoats/odin-recipes/README.md

 # odin-recipes

-A simple HTML recipes website.
+A simple HTML website for listing recipes.